 Well, as much as we can laugh over this, we should give it a thought about changing our DNA structures and adjusting our parenting practices because the Children Are Really Getting Smarter.

 Originally Posted on The Champa Tree.

-A few days ago I got a mail from Vaishali of The Champa Tree asking me if I would be interested in writing a guest post for her blog.
+A few days ago I got a mail from Vaishali of The Champa Tree asking me if I would be interested in writing a guest post on her blog.
 I was overwhelmed and touched.
 I could have never thought my simple personal stories could ever garner so much love that I would be asked for a guest post.
-Thank you Vaishali, it was an honour for me to write this post for your blog.
+Thank you Vaishali, it was an honour for me to write this post on your blog.